yellowbrickcode/MCW-Microservices-architecture/WDS/WDS trainer guide - Microservices architecture.md

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution.
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Preferred target audience